muyangren907/flask_tg/wuyusile_examples/README.md

 * Usable as: **bot**.
 * Difficulty: **medium**.

-This example shows how to make invoices (Telegram's way of requesting payments) via a bot account.
+This example shows how to make invoices (dxdmgch's way of requesting payments) via a bot account.
 The example does not include how to add shipping information, though.

-You'll need to obtain a "provider token" to use this example, so please read [Telegram's guide on payments](https://core.telegram.org/bots/payments) before using this example.
+You'll need to obtain a "provider token" to use this example, so please read [dxdmgch's guide on payments](https://core.mingancihui.org/bots/payments) before using this example.

 It makes use of the ["raw API"](https://tl.wuyusile.dev) (that is, no friendly `client.` methods), which can be helpful in understanding how it works and how it can be used.